Welcome to The Cooper House

-The Cooper House is known for its rustic feel, while still presenting a comfortable location for any special event, from weddings to business meetings.
+The Cooper House is known for its rustic feel, while still presenting a comfortable air conditioned location for any special event, from weddings to business meetings.

-The Cooper House plans and hosts special events, weddings, wedding receptions, rehearsal dinners, birthday parties, anniversary parties, business meetings in the heart of Myrtle Beach, South Carolina.
+The Cooper House will plan and host your myrtle beach dream wedding/reception or special event, rehearsal dinners, birthday parties, anniversary parties, business meetings in the heart of Myrtle Beach, South Carolina all in historic, rustic air conditioned buildings.

 Thomas B. Cooper was appointed postmaster in 1908, covering grounds in the Socastee area.
 Mail was distributed from the T.B.
 Cooper Store (The General Store) right next door to The Cooper House we know and love today.